-Each convention appearance announcement brings with it a number of email inquiries regarding convention sketching and signing, it's no longer possible to answer everyone personally.
-So I've set up this page which should(?) answer most of the questions that have come my way.
-A convention FAQ I suppose.
+Each convention appearance announcement brings with it a number of email inquiries regarding convention sketching and signing etc. It’s not possible to answer everyone personally so I've set up this Convention FAQ page which should(?) answer most of the questions that come my way.
 If your questions aren't answered here, shoot me an email and I'll try to get back to you before the Con that you've inquired about.

 Thanks for your interest, and see you on the trail. --Mike